-We know that employees are better able to protect themselves against abuses such as poor working conditions and low pay when they are aware of their rights.
+A key principle of human rights and ensuring compliance with modern slavery laws in employee working conditions and wages, we are confident that our employment practices protect employees against poor working conditions.
 Through our work in the field of international development, Palladium delivers job creation programming to educate communities about fair wages and employment rights internationally and in Australia.
 As part of our contracting with suppliers we confirm each organisation's commitment to our Business Partner Code of Conduct.
 This includes our expectations for upholding and protecting the rights of employees.
-In FY2023/2024 will continue to carry out spot-checks and gather further information about suppliers and their supply chains.
+In FY2024/2025 we will continue to carry out spot-checks and gather further information about suppliers and their supply chains.